 It's just two people right now, but we are taking applications.

 The Village Collective includes resident and non-resident Apprentices, Resident Stewards and the members of their households.
 Everyone may participate in meetings and discussions regarding the management of the eco-village, however, only Apprentices and Resident Stewards have decision-making authority in the consensus process.

-If a minor is old enough to responsibly fulfill the minimum requirements of an apprenticeship, has learned appropriate communication skills and has a desire to participate in decision-making, they may apply to become an apprentice.
+If a minor child of an Apprentice or Resident is old enough to responsibly fulfill the minimum requirements of an apprenticeship, has learned appropriate communication skills and has a desire to participate in decision-making, they may apply to become an apprentice.